sathvik-spartan/QnA-Query-Answer-Chatbot-using-Langchain-and-Groq/README.md

 # QnA Chatbot with Streamlit, LangChain & Groq LLMs.

 An interactive Question & Answer chatbot built using **Streamlit**, **LangChain**, and **Groq's blazing-fast LLMs**.
 This project allows users to query using a web interface and get AI-generated responses from large language models like LLaMA-3, LLaMA-Guard, and Gemma.
+Here, meta-llama/Llama-Guard-4-12B model in the chatbot is used for safe protection against unethical prompts

 ---